Vietnam rights report highlights beatings, intimidation against critics

 "The Vietnamese government should understand that tolerance of these violent attacks will lead to lawlessness and chaos instead of the social order and stability it says it is striving for," said Brad Adams, Asia director at Human Rights Watch.

-The group said in January at least 112 bloggers and activists were serving prison sentences in Vietnam, down from at least 130 at the end of 2015.
+Human Rights Watch said in January at least 112 bloggers and activists are serving prison sentences in Vietnam, down from at least 130 prisoners by end-2015.

 "Vietnam's human rights record was a major focus of the negotiations," it said in a statement.